dgerabagi/data-curation-environment/flattened_repo.md

 ### A77.
 DCE - Monaco Editor Replacement Plan
 - **Description:** Documents the failure of the Monaco Editor integration and the new plan to switch to a lighter-weight, non-worker-based editor component.
 - **Tags:** plan, refactor, ui, ux, monaco, codemirror, technical debt

+### A78.
+DCE - VSIX Packaging and FTV Flashing Bug
+- **Description:** Documents the root cause and solution for the bloated VSIX package and the persistent File Tree View flashing bug in the packaged extension.
+- **Tags:** bug fix, packaging, vsix, vscodeignore, file watcher, git

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.